 The B-52 also played a role in Operation Iraqi Freedom.
 On March 21, 2003, B-52Hs launched approximately 100 CALCMs during a night mission.

-Only the H model is still in the Air Force inventory and is assigned to the 5th Bomb Wing at Minot AFB, N.D., and the 2nd Bomb Wing at Barksdale AFB, La., which fall under Air Force Global Strike Command.
+Only the H model is still in the Air Force inventory and is assigned to the 5th Bomb Wing at Minot AFB, North Dakota and the 2nd Bomb Wing at Barksdale AFB, Louisiana, which fall under Air Force Global Strike Command.
 The aircraft is also assigned to the Air Force Reserve Command's 307th Bomb Wing at Barksdale AFB.

 Boeing Military Airplane Co.